 - Host a supper at your digs rather than going out

-- Use the University computers and Internet connection
+- Use the university computers and internet connection (instead of your own)

 - Take advantage of a student health centre or gym

-- Always carry your student ID with you so you can get reduced-price tickets to cinemas, exhibits, theatre shows, restaurants and more
+- Always carry your student ID/NUS card with you so you can get reduced-price tickets to cinemas, exhibits, theatre shows, restaurants and more

 Living on a shoe-string budget can be tough, but it’s also a great chance to be creative and find out just how little money you can live on.

 Most students find their days at university are rather frugal, but as long as you make a realistic budget and stick to it, there’s no reason that they have to be punishing!

 It's important to realise that you don’t have to be loyal to the first bank you sign up to, and you should switch banks to benefit from the next best deal.
 Although it may seem like a lot of effort, switching can reap rewards for many students and graduates.

 Banks like students, because these particular customers are investing in themselves to (hopefully) achieve a larger than average salary when they graduate.